openharmony/arkcompiler_runtime_core/docs/bc_verification/cflow_checks.md

    ...
 ```

-Jumps into body of exception handler from code are prohibited by default.
+Jumps into body of exception handler from code is prohibited by default.

-### Checks for cflow transitions between exception handlers
+### Handler to handler

 direct jumps: